-In this section, we recapitulate the automatic method for determining lexical contrast that we first proposed in Mohammad et al. (2008).
+In this section, we recapitulate the automatic method for determining lexical contrast that we first proposed in Mohammad, Dorr, and Hirst (2008).
 Additional details are provided regarding the lexical resources used (Section 6.1) and the method itself (Section 6.2).